SIT353 - Multiplayer and Networked Games

 Must have completed 4 units in SIT151, SIT152, SIT153, SIT251, SIT252, SIT253, SIT254, SIT255, SIT352, SIT354

-2 x 1 hour lecture per week, 1 x 2 hour practical per week
+Campus: 2 x 1 hour class per week, 1 x 2 hour practical per week.

-Networking issues in distributed virtual worlds is used as a model for representation and communication of elements of a virtual environment with regard to communication strategy and data manipulation.
-Massive MCGs require scaling up to high demand situations by distributing load and adaptive updates.
 Management of such systems relies on benchmarking of networked games: relating network behaviour to the performance of a MCG and high performance network programming techniques.